jeokrohn/mxnumplan/Readme.md

 * summarizes these ranges to a minimal set of patterns
 * provisions blocking translation patterns all of these patterns

 The script requires Python 3.6 or later.

+# Caveat
+**Use at your own risk.
+The script is provided as is.
+I cannot be held responsible for any damage resulting by running this script against production systems. **

 # Usage